xiangsong-yang/MSc_final_project/visualizer/readMe.md

 There are 4 keys that was assigned with functions.

 ### number '8' - ON/OFF of the graphic
-### letter 's' - Start of OSC recording/
+### letter 's' - Start of OSC recording
-### letter 'o' - Stop recording and write csv file with name 'Test_1" and time stamp/
+### letter 'o' - Stop recording and write csv file with name 'Test_1" and time stamp
-### letter 'p' - Stop recording and write csv file with name 'Test_2" and time stamp/
+### letter 'p' - Stop recording and write csv file with name 'Test_2" and time stamp